 I notice every test framework has it's own Assertion class (names very such as AssertionFailure, AssertionFailureError, etc.)

 It would help interoperability if Ruby had a base exception they all could depend upon.
 Essentially:

 This comes from MiniTest, just taken out of the MiniTest namespace.

 Having a common base class would allow developers to more easily write test utility libraries that could be used by a variety of test frameworks.

-Updated by trans (Thomas Sawyer) almost 9 years ago
+Updated by trans (Thomas Sawyer) about 9 years ago

 Pretty sure Assertion has to be subclass of Exception, because the way test runners work is to use #rescue to catch Assertion failure and other exceptions.
 Test framework developers can still subclass it for their own specific purposes, e.g. original TestUnit library could do:

 module Test module Unit class Failure < Assertion

 An alternative is to define methods Exception#assertion? and Exception#set_assertion(boolean).
 Then test framework developers can use that to differentiate assertions from other errors.